Enable FIPS mode on Windows devices

-The Code42 app on Mac and Windows devices use the cryptographic module provided by their respective operating systems for encryption and decryption of backup data.
+The Code42 agent on Mac and Windows devices use the cryptographic module provided by their respective operating systems for encryption and decryption of backup data.

-Although the Code42 app uses the same operating system-provided cryptographic module on all Windows devices, you must also enable "FIPS mode" on Windows devices to ensure FIPS compliance.
+Although the Code42 agent uses the same operating system-provided cryptographic module on all Windows devices, you must also enable "FIPS mode" on Windows devices to ensure FIPS compliance.

 The National Institute of Standards and Technology (NIST) is an organization of the U.S. Department of Commerce whose mission is to set standards that enhance economic security.
 Many organizations are required to comply with the following NIST security standards: